oracle/pgql-lang/pages/pgql-1.5-spec.md

 +------------------------------------------------------------------------------------+
 ```

-There are a couple things to observe in this example:
+There are a couple things to observe from this example:
- - `ONE ROW PER MATCH` is used for the two fixed-length patterns while `ONE ROW PER VERTEX` is used for the variable-length pattern: each `MATCH` has its own number of rows per match so it is possible to mix different options if there are multiple `MATCH` clauses.
+ - `ONE ROW PER MATCH` is used for the two fixed-length patterns while `ONE ROW PER VERTEX` is used for the variable-length pattern.
+So, each `MATCH` has its own number of rows per match.
- - Even though we specified `ONE ROW PER VERTEX` for the third pattern, the variable `t` is still available for (horizontal) aggregations; it is referenced in the `LISTAGG` and `SUM` aggregations in the `SELECT`.
+ - Even though we specified `ONE ROW PER VERTEX` for the third pattern, the variable `t` is still available for [horizontal aggregations](#horizontal-aggregation) like the `LISTAGG` and `SUM` aggregations in the `SELECT`.
- - If there are multiple matches (here there are two matches to the pattern), then the [`MATCH_NUMBER`](#match_number) function can be used to identify them.
+ - If there are multiple matches (here there are two matches to the pattern), then the [MATCH_NUMBER](#match_number) function can be used to identify them.

 ## ONE ROW PER STEP

-`ONE ROW PER STEP` is used to retrieve information from edges on path as well as from the two endpoints of the edges.
+`ONE ROW PER STEP` is used to retrieve information from edges on paths as well as from the two endpoints of those edges.
-A step is a vertex-edge-vertex triple.
 This option is typically used in combination with variable-length path patterns.

-Since an edge has two endpoints, `ONE ROW PER STEP` defines three variables:
+A step is a vertex-edge-vertex triple and `ONE ROW PER STEP` therefore defines three variables:
- - A vertex variable which binds to the vertices on the left of edges
+ - A first vertex variable
- - An edge variable which binds to the edges
+ - An edge variable
+ - A second vertex variable

- - Another vertex variable which binds to the vertices on the right of the edges
+If the path contains multiple edges then each time the second vertex variable binds to the same vertex as the first vertex variable of the next step.

 For example: